ramaoutlook/15-Types-of-Animal-Image-Classification-with-CNN-and-Transfer-Learning-Unified-Mentor-Internship/README.md

 The confusion matrix provides a detailed breakdown of the model's predictions, showing true positives, true negatives, false positives, and false negatives for each class.

 ![Image](https://github.com/user-attachments/assets/5aa061e8-c6e5-4e59-aec8-5e0ec19026b9)
-*Example: Replace with a screenshot from your Colab notebook*

 ## Evaluation